 Product Focus?

 While marketing teams often think of digital analytics as a way to optimize marketing campaigns and conversion, product teams think of it in terms of using data to improve digital applications.
 Product teams tend to iterate quickly and are often testing many different features at any given time.
 They have traditionally used data to determine whether new features are working or not.
-Product teams expect that they will be empowered to tag and collect data on their own product features and see how they are performing.
+Product teams expect that they will be empowered to tag and and see how they are performing.
 They will not want to rely on their marketing counterparts to tell them how their products/apps are performing, simply because the budget for digital analytics has traditionally been in the marketing department.

 Importance of Mobile App vs. Website